fitnr/glob-concat/readme.md

 # glob-concat

-Node utility that merge a list of globs or files into a single unique list.
+Node utility for merging a list of globs or files into a single unique list.

 Rougly equivalent to the bash command: `find . -name '<pattern>' -or -name '<pattern>' ...`.